chrissix666/Jellyfin-VideoOSD-CustomOnOff-Menu/README.md

 # Jellyfin VideoOSD Custom On/Off Menu

 This script is the quick-switching control hub for my **Jellyfin VideoOSD addons**.
-It adds a customizable on/off submenu to the playback menu, letting you quickly enable or disable supported script mods directly during video playback.
+It adds a customizable on/off submenu to the playback menu, letting you quickly enable or disable supported script addons directly during video playback.

-Supported mods:
+Supported script addons:

 - [Artwork on OSD](https://github.com/chrissix666/Jellyfin-VideoOSD-Artwork-Display)
 - [Speed Buttons](https://github.com/chrissix666/Jellyfin-VideoOSD-CustomPlaybackSpeed-Buttons)